SHARDcoder/CustomRPAddon/README.md

 # CustomRPAddon
-An addon for @HyperiumClient which allows you to customise your playtime
+An addon for @HyperiumClient which allows you to customise your rich presence

 ## Download
 Releases